jet/equinox/DOCUMENTATION.md

 Next, we extend the scenario to show:
 - how state held in the Cache influences the EventStore APIs used
-- how writes are managed
+- how writes are managed:-
+  - when there's no conflict
+  - when there's conflict and we're retrying (handle `WrongExpectedVersionException`, read the conflicting, loop using those)
+  - when there's conflict and we're giving up (throw `MaxAttemptsExceededExcveption`; no need to read the conflicting events)

 ![Equinox.EventStore c4model.com Code - with cache, snapshotting](http://www.plantuml.com/plantuml/proxy?cache=no&src=https://raw.github.com/jet/equinox/diag/diagrams/EventStoreCode.puml&idx=1&fmt=svg)